-One of the growing branding trends is online branded communities.
+One of the growing branding trends in online branded communities.
 These forums provide a platform where consumers can talk about brand-related topics and provide advice and tips.
 This allows brands to talk about products and understand customers’ needs without trying to sell.

 Sephora has an online forum, Beauty Insider Community, where consumers can talk about beauty hacks, supplies, trends, look through other people’s suggestions, add their ideas, and share feedback.
-Customers are made to feel valued as beauty insiders and experts as they share their experiences and their photo submissions are highlighted int he gallery.
+Customers are made to feel valued as beauty insiders and experts as they share their experiences and their photo submissions are highlighted in the gallery.

 Sephora benefits by learning more about what customers want and their changing preferences.
 This helps them to keep their products relevant.